Anorectal Abscess

 Patients should be started on antibiotic therapy, as guided by local protocol, and provided with sufficient analgesia.

-The main management* for anorectal abscesses is with an EUA Rectum and I&D (incision and drainage) of the abscess, which should always be performed under general anaesthetic wherever possible.
-These can be left to heal by secondary intention(with or without packing)
+The main management* for anorectal abscesses is with an examination of the anorectum and incision and drainage (I&D) of the abscess, which should always be performed under general anaesthetic wherever possible.

 Limited data has suggested that use of post-operative antibiotics following drainage of anorectal abscess may lower the risk of fistula formation.